riccardobl/simple-bash-bandwidth-monitor/README.md

 ## Installation
 1. Install the dependencies (see Requirements)
 2. Clone the repo where you want
-3. Run './status.sh ACTION INTERFACE FORMAT' (see Available Actions & Available Formats)
+3. Run `./status.sh ACTION INTERFACE FORMAT` (see Available Actions & Available Formats)
 4. END